Nampa Police Volunteers

 Several NPSA alumni have later become Nampa Police Volunteers.

-Check the events page for upcoming academy dates and contact CSO Becky Robinette for more information, or complete and submit the Public Safety Academy Application.
+Check the events page for upcoming academy dates and contact CSO Yvette Fickel for more information, or complete and submit the Public Safety Academy Application.

 Nampa Police Department offers internships for high school and college students.
 Students must be enrolled in school and receive a letter of recommendation from their professor.
 Only internships for course credit will be accepted.